algorithmzoo/blog/milktrader/README.markdown

 * Frequency of 1% selloffs
 * Seasonality of 1% selloffs
-* Time betwen 1% selloffs
+* Time between 1% sellofs
-* 5-day return after a streak ends
+* 5-day returns after a streak ends

 ******